YaoXinZhi/Cancer-Alterome/README.md

 - `6.
 PhenoTagger_tagging.py` provides batch tagging of HPO concepts by PhenoTagger.

 ### 3. Relation Extraction
+In the `RelationExtraction` folder, 2 scripts are provided with the following usages.
+Similarly, you can find the usages for [**AGAC-RE**](https://github.com/YaoXinZhi/BERT-for-BioNLP-OST2019-AGAC-Task2) in it's repositories.

+- `1. ner_tagging_to_agac_re_input.py` provides the format conversion of the AGAC-NER output to the AGAC-RE inputs.

+- `2. agac_re_infer_process.py` is used to process the prediction results of AGAC-RE.

 ### 4. Regulatory Events Identification